paper-engineer/real-estate-updates/docs/_pages/invest.md

 # Invest with Mog

-The traditional method of splitting a joint venture is one person fronts all the money, and the other one fronts all the effort.
+The traditional method of splitting a joint venture is one person fronts all the money, and the other one fronts all the effort, and the profits are split 50/50.

 I'm the one with the effort.
 That means you're the one with the money.